Community education officer

 Work experience

-Try to get involved in volunteer work, as this will provide important, relevant experience and help you to decide if community work is really for you.
-Contact your local volunteer bureau or student volunteer centre or visit The Mix for advice and details of groups in the UK.
+Try to get some relevant work experience or get involved in volunteering, as this will provide important practical experience and help you to decide if community work is really for you.
+This could be within youth work, adult education or working with disadvantaged groups.
+Contact your local volunteer bureau or student volunteer centre or search for opportunities at:

 Your university careers service may be able to advise you on widening participation initiatives and vacancies within your institution.
 Getting a paid job is often the result of networking and maintaining contacts made through voluntary experience.